 Overall, the current distribution of buildings/properties to support services (libraries, service centres, depots) across the district is adequate and correlates with the main concentrations of population.
 As the population growth is predicted to occur in these same localities there are no plans to build completely new facilities in other locations.
-Prebbleton is expected to grow but this is in relatively close proximity to Lincoln and will be adequately serviced from the facilities provided there.
+Prebbleton is expected to grow but this is in relatively close proximity to Lincoln and library provision can be considered as part of the new Prebbleton Community Centre design.
 This situation should be reviewed during the planning period to ascertain community views on this issue.